| Title: | Extract Event Statistics in Hydrologic Time Series |

 Plot title |

-Three plot types are implemented: "lineover"
+Three plot types are implemented: "lineover", "bound", "hyet".
+See examples.

 If events contains a column titled "which.max" the maxima are also plotted.